-Community vs. ADC Interviews Per Fiscal Year 2017 SOCNA attempts to balance the number of assessments conducted on sex offenders currently living within communities, with the number of inmates about to be released from \ ADC began to register sex offenders as they entered ADC, in order to accurately reflect the location of all offenders increasing the number of offenders registered; however, there is no backlog of offenders as the inmates are being assessed prior to release.
+The chart below depicts the number of assessments completed by SOCNA per calendar year versus the number of newly registered sex offenders documented by the Arkansas Crime Information Center (ACIC). ^{} ADC began to register sex offenders as they entered ADC, in order to accurately reflect the location of all offenders increasing the number of offenders registered; however, there is no backlog of offenders as the inmates are being assessed prior to release.